mvadari/xrpl-docs/Permissioned Domain XLS.md

 ### 7.2.
 Domain Creator Trust

 While users can create their own domains, trust in the domain creator remains crucial.
 Malicious domain creators (or hackers) could potentially expose domain users to illegal liquidity.

-## n+1.
-Open Questions

-* Should there be a flag on a domain to make it immutable?
-And/or undeleteable?
-* Should there be a "domain membership" object?
-It would enable blacklisting etc.

 # Appendix